 - Speech Analytics – Speech Analytics can record and analyze 100% of your calls.
 SA can examine a customer’s tone of voice to identify insights or trends and uncover inefficiency and service issues.
 Real-Time Speech Analytics (RTSA) provides real-time screening, as calls are in progress, for more proactive services.

 - Workforce Management – A critical piece of Workforce Optimization (WFO) strategies, Workforce Management (WFM) uses forecasting of staffing requirements based on historical data to automate workforce scheduling, while ensuring that the right number of skilled people and supporting resources are in the right place at the right time to meet the desired service levels.

-- Employee Engagement – Gamification is designed to increase productivity and reduce employee turnover, by using extrinsic and intrinsic values and rewards to align employee activities with the company’s business goals.
-Whether your team members are motivated most by incentives or recognition, competition or collaboration, gamification transforms daily routines into rewarding rivalries that give everyone a reason to do their best.
+- Employee Engagement – Gamification is designed to increase productivity and reduce employee turnover, by using extrinsic and intrinsic values and rewards to align employee activities with the company’s goals.
+Whether your team members are motivated by incentives or recognition, competition or collaboration, gamification transforms daily routines into rewarding rivalries.

 - Robotic Process Automation (RPA) – A service option with the potential to balance efficiency and service demands.
 Incorporating technologies such as artificial intelligence (AI) and machine learning, RPA can not only streamline agent tasks to eliminate repetition and decrease response times, it can model humans and carry out routine, high-volume tasks that follow clear rules and do not require judgment or empathy.

 Determining Your Requirements

 Clearly, the job of assessing your company’s needs and evaluating potential solutions is daunting.
 The right call center software providers can partner with you to help you navigate the process and ensure that you’re making the best decision for your entire organization.
 The key is to take an honest and comprehensive approach.
 A contact center software solution should provide you with long-term value and a significant return on your investment.